jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 <img src="/assets/capsule/al1.png" style="border:none;width:40%">
 </div>

-Here is the code implementation for the EM routing which calling m_step and e_step alternatively. (by default, 3 iterations) In the last iteration, the m_step already calculates the pose matrices and the activation and therefore we skip the last e_step which mainly update the routing assignment.
+Here is the code implementation for the EM routing which calling m_step and e_step alternatively.
+By default, we ran the iterations 3 times.
+The main purpose of the EM routing is to compute the pose matrices and the activations.
+In the last iteration, the m_step already complete the last calculation of those parameters.
+Therefore we can skip the e_step in the last iteration which mainly responsible for re-calculating the routing assignment.

 ```python
 def matrix_capsules_em_routing(votes, i_activations, beta_v, beta_a, iterations, name):
   """The EM routing between input capsules (i) and output capsules (j).